RG Flows with Global Symmetry Breaking and Bounds from Chaos: Introduction

 \subsection{RG Flows with Global Symmetry Breaking}

-We consider a general class of RG flows in 4d where $\CFTUV$ has some global symmetry $G$, where $G$ is a compact Lie group.
+In \cite{Komargodski:2011vj} Komargodski and Schwimmer taught us how every RG flow can be described in terms of a spontaneous breaking of conformal symmetry.
+We consider a more general class of RG flows in 4d where $\CFTUV$ has some global symmetry $G$, where $G$ is a compact Lie group.
 The conformal symmetry and the global symmetry of $\CFTUV$ are broken either spontaneously or explicitly.
 This triggers an RG flow that preserves some subgroup $H$ of $G$.
-Every such RG flow can be described as spontaneous breaking of conformal and global symmetries.
+Following \cite{Komargodski:2011vj}, we argue that every such RG flow can be described as spontaneous breaking of conformal and global symmetries.
 The spontaneously broken conformal symmetry generates a {\it massless} NG boson -- the {\it dilaton} $\phi$.
 The dilaton is accompanied by $N=\mbox{dim}\ G/H$ additional massless NG bosons $\xi_i$ arising from the spontaneous breaking of the global symmetry.
-So, in general the low energy theory consists of $\CFTIR$ and $(N+1)$ massless scalars $\phi$ and $\xi_i$.\footnote{For RG flows in which the symmetries are broken explicitly, the scalars $\phi$ and $\xi_i$ should be thought of as compensator fields.} We derive the effective action $S_{\text{eff}}[\phi,\xi_i]$ of $\phi$ and $\xi_i$ from basic symmetry principles.
+So, in general the low energy theory consists of $\CFTIR$ and $(N+1)$ massless scalars $\phi$ and $\xi_i$.\footnote{For RG flows in which the symmetries are broken explicitly, the scalars $\phi$ and $\xi_i$ should be thought of as compensator fields.
+For a discussion on compensator fields, see \cite{Komargodski:2011vj}.} We derive the effective action $S_{\text{eff}}[\phi,\xi_i]$ of $\phi$ and $\xi_i$ from basic symmetry principles.
 In particular, we show that the effective action, up to four-fields four-derivative terms, can be written in the form\footnote{The explicit form of the effective action is given by equation (\ref{Gaction}).} \be S_{\text{eff}}[\phi,\xi_i]=S_{\rm conformal}[\phi; \Delta a]+S_{\rm global}[\xi_i; B_{ijkl}]+S_{\rm mixed}[\phi,\xi_i;\Delta a, b_i]\ . \ee The first term $S_{\rm conformal}[\phi; \Delta a]$ results from the conformal symmetry breaking alone and hence it is precisely the dilaton effective action of \cite{Komargodski:2011vj}.
 Similarly, $S_{\rm global}[\xi_i; B_{ijkl}]$ with coupling constants $B_{ijkl}$ is the part of the effective action that depends only on the global symmetry breaking.
 Dimensionless coupling $B\equiv \{B_{ijkl}\}$ is a strongly paired symmetric 4-tensor which has the symmetries of the $N$-dimensional {\it elasticity tensor}.
 Finally, the mixed part of the action $S_{\rm mixed}[\phi,\xi_i;\Delta a, b_i]$ represents interactions between $\phi$ and $\xi_i$ with coupling constants $\Delta a$ and $b_i, i\in\{1,\cdots, N\}$.
 Interestingly, a part of $S_{\rm mixed}[\phi,\xi_i;\Delta a, b_i]$ is also universal.
 In general, $b_i$ and $B_{ijkl}$ depend on $\CFTUV$, $\CFTIR$, and deformations (or VEVs) that break the conformal symmetry in the UV.
 For unitary RG flows, these coefficients must also satisfy various positivity conditions which we will derive in this paper.

 There is a discrete difference between RG flows with and without global symmetry breaking.
 Nevertheless, the decomposition (\ref{intro:action}) of the effective action states that RG flows that do not break any global symmetries are a special case of the general scenario with $\xi_i \rightarrow 0$ implying $S_{\text{eff}}[\phi,\xi_i]$ has a smooth $\xi_i\rightarrow 0$ limit.
 This in turn implies that breaking of additional global symmetries does not interfere with the proof of the 4d $a$-theorem by Komargodski and Schwimmer.
 This was already noticed by Bobev, Elvang, and Olson in \cite{Bobev:2013vta} for 4d RG flows with $U(1)$ symmetry breaking.